ickb/proposal/README.md

 ## Core Layer

-### Core Layer is On-Chain, Trust-less & Decentralized
+### Core Layer is On-Chain, Trust-Less & Decentralized

 This part of the Protocol lives completely on-chain, once deployed it's independent from any entity, so it's not upgradable.
 It fixes a CKB++-equivalent size deposit, so CKB capacity for any deposit is determined in fixed CKB++-equivalent terms.
 It wraps NervosDAO transactions, transforming them appropriately into CKB++.